 How do I attend online classes?
 Do I have to be at my computer at a certain time each day?

 As an online student at Boston University School of Social Work, you will be given access to an online learning system.
 Students log on to each virtual class and complete assignments and exams, the same as in a traditional college course.
 Students interact frequently with faculty and fellow students through lively discussion forums.
 Coursework can be accessed online anytime, day or night, but assignments must be completed by the due dates set up by each professor.
-There will be pre-determined synchronous (face-to-face) components when you will have to be available for a specific time and students will be alerted to this in advance.
+Live Classroom online sessions are held on Sunday and Monday evenings.
+Students register for these sessions in advance.
 You can view an online course demo here.

 As an online student, what types of support are available to me?

 A variety of academic, field, and program supports is available to students including technical support which is available 24 hours a day, seven days a week.
-Each student is assigned a faculty advisor upon entering the program and students keep the same advisor throughout the program.
+Each student is assigned a First Semester Advisor upon entering the program.
+In the second semester, students are assigned to an advisor in their geographic region and students keep that same advisor throughout the program.
 You can view the supports offered for online students by visiting the following webpages:

 Is this program accredited?